Azure-Samples/azure-serverless-workshop-team-assistant/6-scheduler-bot/README.md

 }
 ```

 This is stating that there is one available timeslot between 2:01pm and 5:00pm.
+Now let's replace the function so the schedule will be passed in and dynamically generated.
+This will work when our Logic App is able to pass in the schedule information from Google Calendar.

 1. Go back to the `index.js` file and replace the